 Quote management.
 A B2B eCommerce platform such as OroCommerce, due to its robust functionality and seamless integration with CRM, allows potential customers to place requests for quotations, not just orders.
 The RFQ workflow can be used to negotiate prices, quantities, and payment terms with the ease of digital.
 By allowing customers to place an RFQ on a 24/7 basis, you’re always open for business.

 Order management.
 An eCommerce platform allows you to make your products available on a 24/7 basis so potential customers can interact with your brand when and where they want.
 You can integrate your eCommerce solution with your ERP to provide live status on product availability.
-With a B2B eCommerce platform, your customers can submit orders via a webform, file upload, EDI or even a punchout catalog.
+With a B2B eCommerce platform, your customers can submit orders via a webform, file upload, EDI for eCommerce, or even a punchout catalog.
 Customers place orders in a manner that works best for them.
 On the back-end, you gain insight into customer behavior to further improve the customer journey.